scala/docs.scala-lang/_style/declarations.md

 put it on one line unless it goes over about 100 characters, and then put each item on its own line with
 [trailing commas](https://docs.scala-lang.org/sips/trailing-commas.html#motivation);
-closing parenthesis provides visual separation between constructor arguments and extensions;
+closing parenthesis and indentation provide visual separation between constructor arguments and extensions;
 empty line should be added to further separate extensions from class implementation:

 {% tabs declarations_2 class=tabs-scala-version%}